🔼The name Arbathite: Summary

 Verb ערב ('arab II) means to take, give or exchange on pledge.
 Nouns ערבה ('arubba), ערבן ('erabon) and תערבה (ta'aruba) mean pledge.
 Noun מערב (ma'arab) refers to merchandise; articles of exchange.

 Verb ערב ('arab III) means to be pleasing in the sense of rewarding or satisfying.
 Adjective ערב ('areb) means pleasing in that same sense.

 Verb ערב ('rb IV) is probably the same as the first one and would most literally mean to be a nomad.
 Noun ערב ('arab) refers to the region now known as Arabia (i.e. "Nomadia").
 The noun ערב ('arab) would literally mean nomad as does the ethnonym ערבי ('arabi), Arab or Arabian.

 Verb ערב ('rb V) appears to describe the journey of the sun across the sky.
 Noun ערב ('ereb) means sunset or evening, and the derived verb ערב ('arab) means to become evening and secondarily, to become dark, black or gloomy.
 Noun מערב (ma'arab) means west or westward.

 What verb ערב ('rb VI) may have meant isn't clear.
 Noun ערב ('oreb) means raven, i.e. a proverbial dark bird or else one that criss-crosses the land.
+Ravens are additionally associated with hearing; doves are with sight.
 Likewise the noun ערבה ('araba) means poplar possibly named after the patterns of its bark.

 Since it is not wholly certain that the name Arabah corresponded to a specific geographic region, but may very well have been the word for an area in which people would have to move around to survive, the ethnonym Arbathite may either mean Someone From The Arabah, or else simply Wanderer.